soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 ### What's Important To You?
 - How are performance reviews done and how important are they to you?
 - What does success look like?
 Who determines whether things are successful?
+- What is the pie chart for what I should be doing at any given time, among these items:
+    1. Doing some frontline product support
+	2. Information Architecture
+	3. Docs Strategy
+	4. Docs Infrastructure
+	5. Writing documentation
+	6. Testing the stuff I'm supposed to be documenting
+	7. Other

 ### What Do You Know About Your Users?
 - Who are your customers and what are their biggest pain points?
 How are their pain points being addressed today?